Subtle Signs of Pride in your Co-workers, Spouse, Family, Church Staff and Everybody Else Around You

 A friend told me the other day that I’m a very prideful man, and I said to myself, "Dude's just jealous".
 So I told my wife what he said and she said, "Ah, come on.
 You're a humble man.
 Seriously.
 You're not cocky and flashy and arrogant and all that."
 But later that same week, I was reading a book that said the most prideful people aren’t usually the bragging arrogant types.
 They’re the nice friendly helpful ones at work.

 That got me to thinking that maybe my definition of pride wasn’t very complete.
+Now I really wondered, What are examples of pride?
 So, I googled “Signs of pride list” and “Spiritual pride” and couldn’t believe what I found.
 I was all over the list.
 I read about 40 articles and lists written by well-known psychologists, theologians, pastors and even the Wikipedia entry and consolidated them all here.
-So I went back to my wife and said, "Hey honey, I think I found out the root of all of our problems in work and ministry and all that.
+I put them into 4 groups; Pride of Spirituality, Pride of Knowledge, Pride of Power and Pride of Appearance.
+So I went back to my wife and said, "Hey honey, I think I found out the root of all of our problems in marriage and work and ministry and all that.
 ME!!!
 I'm the problem.
 Listen to this list of signs of pride that I found."
 I started reading my list to her and she laughed and said, "Wow!
 You are prideful.
 I didn't know that's what pride looked like."
 So I asked her to pray for me.
-And then said, "Oh, and there were some other signs that I found on the list too."
-And her jaw dropped and she said, "Oh no!
-I didn't realize those things were prideful either.
-Will you pray for me?"
+And then said, "Oh, and there were some other signs that I found on the list."
+Her jaw dropped as I read hers.
+She said, "Oh no!
+I didn't realize I was so prideful either.
+Will you pray for me too?"

 God had been resisting me.
 It was like his palm was firmly planted in my forehead as I walked through life and it was really uncomfortable.
 And it was constant.
-God resists the proud.
-He doesn't bodyslam them, but he gives grace to the humble.
-Could it be that God is resisting you in your relationships or business or whatever area of your life?
+He doesn't bodyslam the proud, he just resists them, but he gives grace (free gifts that we didn't deserve or earn, unmerited favor) to the humble.
+Could it be that God is resisting you in your relationships or business or church or whatever area of your life?
 Only by pride comes contention.

-There are about 24 different categories to be prideful in.
-Most people are pretty humble in most categories, but prideful in one or two.
+There are about 24 different categories one could be prideful in.
+Most people are pretty humble in most categories and just prideful in one or two.
 You’ll see your relatives, spouse, boss, employees, friends and president all over this list.
-But remember, pride is one of the most destructive and heinous sins you can commit.
+But don't forget this.
+Pride is one of the most destructive and heinous sins you can commit.

 My dad used to say, “The reason we shouldn’t sin isn’t because the Bible says not to or because it’s wrong or because we could get caught or because it could mess up our future or because we’ll miss out on blessings.
-No. We shouldn’t sin because it hurts our relationship with God.
+No!
+We should try not to sin because it hurts our relationship with God.

 We’ll never conquer pride, but if we know what it looks like when it flares up, we can knock it back down before too much damage is done.
-If people can’t recognize what cancer looks like, then they'll never know they need help.
-I hope this list helps you understand what pride looks like as much as it has helped me.
+If people can’t recognize what the signs of cancer look like, then they'll never know they need help.
+I hope this list helps you understand what pride looks like as much as it's helped me.

 How They Define Pride

 Our SELF or Ego is basically who we are as a person.
 It’s not good or bad, it’s just what makes us, us.
-Unhealhty pride happens when we do or say things for the purpose of people praising us or for making our SELF feel good, at the expense of another person's SELF.
+Unhealthy pride happens when we do or say things for the purpose of people praising our SELF or for making our SELF feel good or putting our SELF ahead of someone else's SELF.
 Pride wants our SELF to be praised, get glory, be worshiped and be highly talked about, even when we’re not in the room.
-Unhealthy pride can give us an elevated view of our own SELF that is not accurate, but we truly start to believe it.
-And when someone questions or challenges the view of our SELF as not being accurate, the fireworks begin.
+Unhealthy pride can give us an elevated view of our own SELF that is not accurate, but we truly start to believe it and act to reinforce what we've come to believe as true.
+And when someone questions or challenges the view of our SELF as not accurate, the fireworks begin.

-Here are some of the definitions I found
+Here are some of the definitions of pride I found

 - Pride is being SELF-ish